Zavins/fablix-movie/docs/API.md

   - User: User Class
     - name: String

-### POST /api/movies
+### GET /api/movies

 **Request**
 - count?: int

   Number of records per page.
 (10, 25, 50, 100)

 - title?: String

   Can use wild card (% and _)

 - year?: int

 - director?: String

   Can use wild card

 - starName?: String

   Can use wild card

+- genre?: int

+  Genre id

 - page?: int

   Pagination index, start with 1.
 Default = 1

 - genreCount?: int

-    Number of genres returned.
+  (UNUSED) Number of genres returned.
 Default = 3

 - starCount?: int

-    Number of stars returned.
+  (UNUSED) Number of stars returned.
 Default = 3

+- sortBy?: String

+  Array of attributes, which can be "title" or "rating".\
+  Separate by spaces.
+Example: "title rating".

+Note:
-Note: must have al least one of (title, year, starName, director).
+must have al least one of (title, year, starName, director, genre).
 If no parameter is provided, it will use the previous query saved in the session.

 **Response**
+- (status code)
+  - 200 - OK
+  - 400 - Bad request

 - numPages: int

     Total number of pages
+- count: int
+- title: String
+- year: int
+- director: String
+- starName: String
+- page: int
+- sortBy: List[String]
-- result: List
+- result: List[Object]
   - id: String
   - title: String
   - year: int